jrq3rq/OptiTax/README.md

 OptiTax is a privacy-first, React-based web application built with Create React App, designed to guide small to medium enterprises (SMEs) and high-net-worth individuals through an 18-question **Tax Cycle Optimizer v4 Questionnaire**.
 It streamlines a tax-efficient profit transfer and borrowing strategy, ensuring compliance with US tax laws (e.g., IRC Secs.
 243, 385, 168, 61, 163, 542, 7701(o), 1014).

-The chatbot processes inputs in-memory with no data storage, generating a **client-side PDF report** containing:
+The chatbot processes inputs in-memory with no data storage, using the Grok API (xAI) to generate a **client-side PDF report** containing:
 - Tax savings
 - Compliance checklist
 - Risk warnings